core-wg/oscore/draft-ietf-core-object-security.md

 The OSCORE option is only defined to be present in OSCORE messages, as an indication that OSCORE processing have been performed.
 The content in the OSCORE option is neither encrypted nor integrity protected as a whole but some part of the content of this option is protected (see {{AAD}}).
 Nested use of OSCORE is not supported: If OSCORE processing detects an OSCORE option in the original CoAP message, then processing SHALL be stopped.

-## CoAP Header Fields and Payload {#coap-header}

-A summary of how the CoAP header fields and payload are protected is shown in {{fig-fields-protection}}, including fields specific to CoAP over UDP and CoAP over TCP (marked accordingly in the table).

 ~~~~~~~~~~~
       +------------------+---+---+
       | Field            | E | U |